ImanMrd/Lung-Cancer-classifier/readMe.md

 ## 📋 Overview

-This project converts a MATLAB-based lung cancer classification system to Python, implementing:
+This project is a Python-based lung cancer classification, implementing:

 -   Data preprocessing and cleaning
 -   Principal Component Analysis (PCA) for feature reduction